IronJosh786/Simon-Game/README.md

 How to Play

-Start the Game: Press any key on your keyboard to start the game.
+Start the Game: Click anywhere to start the game.

 Follow the Sequence: Watch and listen to the sequence of colors and sounds played by the game.